davidparsson/karma-typescript-amd/README.md

 Minimal example
 ===============

-This is a minimal example showing the potentially broken compilation by karma-typescript-preprocessor.
+This is a minimal example showing the potentially broken compilation by karma-typescript-preprocessor, when compiling using the Asynchronouse Module Definition (AMD).

 Installing & Running
 --------------------